 What Is A Target Market?

-A target market is the specific type of customer that is likely to buy your company’s products.
+A target market is the specific type of customer likely to buy your company’s products.

 While the idea of a target market can seem simple, it can become more complicated depending on your specific product.
-And how much of a diverse or wide customer base it appeals to.
+And how much of a diverse or broad customer base it appeals to.

 Essentially, your Amazon target market is a collection of demographics that may be interested in your service or product.